elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 	* Works very nicely with plots/data viz
 	* Will feel very comfortable to an R or Matlab switcher
 * Cons
-	* Can be resource intesnsive, so not great for smaller computers
+	* Can be resource intensive, so not great for smaller computers
 	* Requires command line to launch, which not all users will have permissions to do
 	* Interface might be cluttered to some newcomers
 	* Not as many syntax error warnings as PyCharm

 ### Jupyter Notebooks

 Some will argue that this isn't a 'real' IDE, and my response to that is "I don't care."
-I don't need to repeat any of the glory of Jupyter Notebooks for data analyis, and there are other great tutorials worth spending time with if you like this.
+I don't need to repeat any of the glory of Jupyter Notebooks for data analysis, and there are other great tutorials worth spending time with if you like this.

 * Pros:
 	* Interactive exploration
-	* Many tools automatically display nicer in the notebook envirionment
+	* Many tools automatically display nicer in the notebook environment
 	* Heavily used and the standard tool in some scientific/data communities.
 	* Easily sharable analytics
 	* Inline data viz